-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) would have been this same ratio to the maximum allotment for Indian tribes and tribal organizations (i.e., \$250,000 for FY2004; \$600,000 for FY2005; \$800,000 for FY2006; and \$1.670 million for FY2007 or any succeeding fiscal year).
-(Pro rata reductions would have been made if they were necessary.)
-[Section 320] Timing of corrective action year for state noncompliance with CSE program requirements Federal law requires that audits be conducted at least every three years to determine whether the standards and requirements prescribed by law and regulations have been met by the child support program of every state.
-If a state fails the audit, federal TANF funds must be reduced by an amount equal to at least one but not more than 2% for the first failure to comply, at least 2% but not more than 3% for the second failure, and at least 3% but not more than 5% for the third and subsequent failures.
-The HHS Secretary also must review state reports on compliance with federal requirements and provide states with recommendations for corrective action.
-The purpose of the audits is to assess the completeness, reliability, and security of data reported for use in calculating the performance indicators and to assess the adequacy of financial management of the state program.
-Federal law calls for penalties to be imposed against states that fail to comply with a corrective action plan in the succeeding fiscal year.
-No provision.
-The Committee bill would have changed the timing of the corrective action year for states that are found to be in noncompliance of child support enforcement program requirements.
-The Committee bill would have changed the corrective action year to the fiscal year following the fiscal year in which the Secretary made a finding of noncompliance and recommended a corrective action plan.
-This change would have been made retroactively in order to allow the Secretary to treat all findings of noncompliance consistently.
-The provision would have taken effect with respect to determinations of state compliance for FY2002 and succeeding fiscal years.
-[Section 321]
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) allotment amount of \$50,000 per state for FY1997 and FY1998, and a minimum of \$100,000 for any year after FY1998.
+States may use the grants to create their own programs or to fund programs operated by courts, local public a gencies, or nonprofit organizations.
+The programs do not need to be statewide.
+States must monitor, evaluate, and report on their programs in accord with regulations issued by the HHS Secretary. tribal organizations that operate child support enforcement programs would be based on the ratio of the number of children in the tribe or tribal organization living with only one parent in relation to the total number of children living with only one parent in all Indian tribes or tribal organizations.
+The amount of the allotment available to an Indian tribe or tribal organization would be this same ratio to the maximum allotment for Indian tribes and tribal organizations (i.e., \$250,000 for FY2006; \$600,000 for FY2007; \$800,000 for FY2008; and \$1.670 million for FY2009 or any succeeding fiscal year).
+(Pro rata reductions would be made if they are necessary.)
+[Section 318] Timing of corrective action year for state noncompliance with CSE program requirements Federal law requires that audits be conducted at least every three years to determine whether the standards and requirements prescribed by law and regulations have been met by the child support program of every state.
+If a state fails the audit, federal TANF funds must be reduced by an amount equal to at least 1% but not more than 2% for the first failure to comply, at least 2% but not more than 3% for the second failure, and at least 3% but not more than 5% for the third and subsequent failures.
+Changes the timing of the corrective action year for states that are found to be in noncompliance of child support enforcement program requirements.
+Changes the corrective action year to the fiscal year following the fiscal year in which the Secretary made a finding of noncompliance and recommended a corrective action plan.
+This change would be made retroactively in order to allow the Secretary to treat all findings of noncompliance consistently.
+The provision would take effect with respect to determinations of state compliance for FY2002 and succeeding fiscal years.
+[Section 319] No provision.